karaoc/dayz.test/[Server-Hosting]-Server-settings.md

 Bool.
 If enabled, make stamina unlimited.

 ### "DisableDamagedHeliSpin"
 Bool.
-If set to 1, will disable helicopters from taking any damage.
+If set to 1, will disable helicopters from spinning when damaged.

 # MapSettings